Sadek80/GenericList/README.md

 # GenericList
-Implementation of the Generic list with some of its functionality like Add, Access by index, remove, removeAt, contains, and clear.
+Implementation of the Generic list with some of its functionality like Add, Access by index, remove, removeAt, contains, clear, and iteration through foreach using Enumerator.